 Emergency department or urgent clinic?
 Understanding your options if your child is injured

 Having an active or adventurous child often means comforting them when they come home with bumps or bruises.
-But when an injury is more serious, parents don’t always know where to find the right level of care.
+But when an injury is more serious, parents don’t always know where to seek the right level of care.
 The injury may look serious, but a trip to the emergency department may seem over the top — and can be lengthy and costly.

-Orthopedic urgent clinics are a good option for musculoskeletal (bone or muscle) injuries that need to be seen promptly but aren’t serious enough to require emergency care.
+The Orthopedic Urgent Clinic at Boston Children’s Hospital is a good option for musculoskeletal (bone or muscle) injuries that need to be seen promptly but aren’t serious enough to require emergency care.

 Why would a child need urgent orthopedic care?